You Will Need

 - Spray Adhesive

 - Speedy 400

-Use the Aluminum Cutting Grid Table and cover the surface around the workpiece to focus the vacuum suction.
+Ensure you are using the Aluminium Cutting Grid Table.
+Cover the surface around the workpiece to increase the vacuum suction.

-If you elect to use an air flow shutter, please close it to achieve optimal suction on the table and not on the exhaust slots.
+If you are using an air flow shutter, make sure that you close the lid to achieve optimal suction on the table and not on the exhaust slots.

-Open the design and send it to the laser.
+Open the design and send it to your laser machine.

 Cutting: Power: 20% - Speed: 0.5% - Frequency: 1000Hz - Air Assist: OFF -